Singing in Schools: A Teacher's GuideStudents and teacher working on singing in schools in a school setting

 There are many different ways that singing can be used effectively in schools:

 • Transitions: Use singing to signal transitions between activities, such as moving from playtime to circle time or from one subject to another.
-This can help children stay focused and engaged during transitions, reducing disruptions and improving behaviour management.
+This can help children stay focussed and engaged during transitions, reducing disruptions and improving behaviour management.

 • Curriculum Reinforcement: Adapt existing songs or create new ones to reinforce learning concepts across the curriculum.
 Use songs to teach phonics, times tables, historical facts, and even scientific concepts.